HassanAmirii/backend-notes/note/Edintng-INTERNET.md

 How does the internet work?
 The understanding of how the internet works has always seem like magic to most of us, Or some of us just don't care, and that's alright for a non technical person, but as a developer understanding how the internet works is really crucial in creating applications that communicate over networks and ensuring data are transmitted securely.

-We won't be going that much in depth in this essay, But you will know enough to try impress and get a follow back from some 40yo man anime waifu pfp for no reason on [twitter](https://x.com/HassanAmiriiii).
+We won't be going that much in depth in this essay, But you will know enough to understand the basic concepts of the internet.

 ## Short history of the internet